A Quick Synopsis of our Little Business.

 Our cards are designed and entirely handmade in Lancashire in our Farmhouse Studio converted from the old cow shed.
 Each one of our cards features an exquisite unique handmade embroidery in a contemporary design.
 The embroideries are stitched here in small batches, using a variety of stitching and textile art techniques, including appliqué, machine embroidery and fabric painting.
 Unusual fabrics are incorporated with each other, and layered to produce a range of unique, individual greeting card designs.
 The printed background of the cards are taken from my more intricate free-machine embroidery, paintings, hand drawn Calligraphy and sketches then embellished by hand with hand painted glitter, bows, ribbons etc.

-As a small UK based business we are able to offer customers a truly personalised service, with smaller orders of special requests our speciality.
+All our cards are printed here in our small Studio, giving the flexibility that we like to offer.
+As a small U.K. based business we are able to offer customers a truly personalised service, with smaller orders and special requests our speciality.
 Also we are able to offer speedy and reliable delivery times.

 Most cards are suitable for personalised wording.
 Cards can be left blank on the front for framing which is very popular.
 Corporate Christmas cards are available and wholesale customers are very welcome.